 This category includes:

-- Interest, dividends, capital gains from investments
+- Interest, dividends, and capital gains from investments

 - Employment insurance benefits